 2. Bring your cat a fresh catnip bouquet, or make her a catnip toy.
-What says “I’m sorry I dragged you to the vet where they did horrible, horrible things to you (and then you give your cat an eye roll, but make sure she’s not looking)” better than a bouquet of fresh catnip?
+What says “I’m sorry I dragged you to the vet where they did unspeakable things to you (and then you give your cat an eye roll, but make sure she’s not looking)” better than a bouquet of fresh catnip?
 Maybe some other things on this list – I don’t know, because I don’t know your cat.
 But, most cats I do know love a little whiff of the ‘nip, if you know what I’m saying!
 If you don’t have access to fresh catnip from your garden (because it’s February), you can often find it at pet stores (kind of expensive) or even at your regular grocery store in the herb section of the produce area (less expensive).
 Or, if you want to make your own catnip toy, that’s super easy to do!
 Simply cut out two heart shapes of the same size from a piece of felt, put a tablespoon or so of dried catnip leaves between the hearts, then sew the hearts together (either by hand or with a machine).
 Voila!
 Catnip joy!

 3. Try a diet upgrade.
 One of the most important ways you can keep a cat healthy is by increasing the quality of his diet.
 If you feed your cat dry kibble, try incorporating canned wet food.
-If you feed your cat wet food, try incorporating raw food.
+If you feed your cat wet food, try incorporating raw food (if that’s your thing).
 Or, have a goal of switching over to the upgraded diet permanently after a period of time!
 Need help figuring out how to do that?
-Pam Johnson-Bennett offers some great tips on going from dry to wet food here, and Raw Fed Cats has a comprehensive article about transitioning to a raw food diet here.
+Dr. Lisa Pierson, DMV, offers some great tips on going from dry to wet food here (just look for the link on the right side of the page).
 But before you change your cat’s diet too drastically, always do your own research using reputable sources, and talk with your vet or a veterinary nutritionist if you have any questions.